KLFitter/KLFitter/README.md

 ### Obtaining KLFitter

-The KLFitter source can be obtained from this repository ([https://gitlab.cern.ch/KLFitter/KLFitter/]).
+The KLFitter source code can be obtained from this repository ([https://gitlab.cern.ch/KLFitter/KLFitter/]).
 A list of all releases of KLFitter can be found under [KLFitter/tags](https://gitlab.cern.ch/KLFitter/KLFitter/tags).
 To download the